alicelambda/blag/content/security/htb mango.md

                         exit(0)
                     break
 ```
 This script works because we can make unauthenticated requests to mongo db.
 By using a regular expression to match on the first characters of the password, we can enumerate the password.
 The http status code 302 tells us that our prefix matches the password.
-Using the found admin credentials I was an unable to  ssh onto the box.
-I was able to get onto to the box using the mangos credentials.
+Using the found admin credentials I was unable to ssh onto the box.
+I was able to get onto the box using the mango credentials.
 However, I realized that the `user.txt` was only readable by the admin account.
 I tried logging in locally using the admin creds and I got access to the user.txt.
 ```
 su admin
 ```